edge-servers/immunity-docs/developer/gsoc-ideas-2024.rst

   **Difficulty rate**: medium.

-This GSoC project aims to enhance the user experience of the general map within OpenWISP, a feature introduced in the last stable version.
+This GSoC project aims to enhance the user experience of the general map within Immunity, a feature introduced in the last stable version.

 By developing a dedicated map page, facilitating precise device tracking, and seamlessly integrating indoor floorplans,